osama-ata/Alt-Ctrl-Proj/docs/source/installation.rst

 Installation
 ============

-PyP6Xer-dev is available on PyPI and can be installed using pip.
+Alt-Ctrl-Proj is available on PyPI and can be installed using pip.
 The library is compatible with Python 3.6 and above.

 Basic Installation
 -----------------

-To install the latest stable release of PyP6Xer-dev:
+To install the latest stable release of Alt-Ctrl-Proj:

 .. code-block:: bash

-    pip install pyp6xer-dev
+    pip install Alt-Ctrl-Proj

 Development Installation
 -----------------------